618 Richard Jobson

 Biography

 The statistics were impressive – between August 1985, a home match against Portsmouth, and May 1990, an away match at Watford, Jobson played in 245 of City’s 255 senior fixtures and bagged 17 goals.
-He scored his first City goal in a barnstorming 1-1 draw at Leeds in August 1985, repeating the feat four months later when the West Yorkshire foes were beaten 2-1 at Boothferry Park.
-He scored twice in a January 1986 4-2 win over Oldham, continuing the unknowable trend of scoring against his future clubs.
-In February 1987, in a far-flung corner of South Wales and with the night air thick with the pungent whiff of coal dust, Jobson scored the only goal of an FA Cup replay against Swansea City to set up a Fifth Round tie against Wigan that, if won, could have propelled the Tigers to national attention – but this was 20th century Hull City, we lost 0-3.
-In January 1988 Jobbo again netted against Leeds, in a thrilling 3-1 win that announced the arrival of Andy Payton – but that was Brian Horton’s last league victory as City manager and Nobby was cruelly sacked three months later.
+He scored his first City goal in a barnstorming 1-1 draw at Leeds United in August 1985, repeating the feat four months later when the West Yorkshire foes were beaten 2-1 at Boothferry Park.
+He scored twice in a January 1986 4-2 win over Oldham Athletic, continuing the unknowable trend of scoring against his future clubs.
+In February 1987, in a far-flung corner of South Wales and with the night air thick with the pungent whiff of coal dust, Jobson scored the only goal of an FA Cup replay against Swansea City to set up a Fifth Round tie against Wigan Athletic that, if won, could have propelled the Tigers to national attention – but this was 20th century Hull City, Wigan won 3-0.
+In January 1988 Jobbo again netted against Leeds United in a thrilling 3-1 win that announced the arrival of Andy Payton – but that was Brian Horton’s last league victory as City manager and Nobby was cruelly sacked three months later.

 The model of consistency at both centre back and right back, Jobson was the division’s leading defensive player as well as City’s.
 He transcended the mere numbers and played an absolutely pivotal role in the success of Horton’s Tigers during the late 1980s.
-He was always amongst the best players in teams put together by successors Eddie Gray, Colin Appleton and Stan Ternent, but it was the latter who chose to cash in on the ambitious Jobson and netted a £460,000 fee in August 1990 – which he duly wasted on inferior dross.
-Which serves to emphasise the quality that Richard Jobson bought to Hull City for five mostly glorious years.
+He was always amongst the best players in teams put together by successors Eddie Gray, Colin Appleton and Stan Ternent, but it was the latter who chose to cash in on the ambitious Jobson and netted a £460,000 fee in August 1990 – which he duly wasted.
+This serves to emphasise the quality that Richard Jobson bought to Hull City for five mostly glorious years.

-Jobson had been a prominent players’ representative for the Professional Footballers’ Association for many years, stretching back to his time at Hull City – between 1998 and 2003 he served on the PFA Management Committee and he became PFA Chairman in November 2002.
+Throughout much of his playing career Jobson had been a prominent players’ representative for the Professional Footballers’ Association, stretching back to his time at Hull City.
+Between 1998 and 2003 he served on the PFA Management Committee and he became PFA Chairman in November 2002.
 He then joined the staff of the PFA in 2003, once his playing days ended, and spent a long second career working for the footballers’ union, rising to the position of Assistant Chief Executive.

-Jobson was called up for two England B internationals in 1992, at the height of his powers at Oldham, but was never selected for the England first team.
-Scandalously overlooked, some would say.
+Jobson was called up for two England B internationals in March and April 1992, starting games against Czechoslovakia B and CIS B (formerly known as the Soviet Union) at the height of his powers at Oldham Athletic.
+But he was never selected for the England first team – scandalously overlooked, some would say.

 Details